 Marjan is Iranian-Canadian.
 She moved to Canada as an International Educated Nurse with her family and created her nest in Oak Ridges, Richmond Hill.
 She overcomes immigration challenges by embracing perseverance, resilience, innovation, and entrepreneurship.
 She steps further by mentoring newcomers and immigrants to reach their full potential.

 Marjan is a registered nurse with over two decades working in the hospital, pharmaceutical industry, education, and leadership.
-She started her journey by working in the first response team, then nephrology by collaborating with Baxter AG to launch peritoneal dialysis in the Middle East.
-She negotiated with the Ministry of Health and key opinion leaders in the healthcare industry in Iran to make Peritoneal Dialysis accessible for people and lead the home dialysis program throughout the country.
+She started her journey by working in the first response team, then nephrology.
+She collaborated with Baxter AG and helped making Peritoneal Dialysis accessible for all patients in Iran and lead the home dialysis program throughout the country.

 Currently, she is Home Dialysis Coordinator in Humber River Hospital and serves Ontario Renal Network.
 She helped dialysis programs to create the environment for the provision of patient-centered, evidence-based, and quality home dialysis.
 Marjan coordinated and lead the provision of dialysis for older adults in Nursing Homes and Long Term Care facilities for the first time in Ontario.
 She has always been an advocate for older adults and demonstrated her dedication to helping Long Term facilities especially centers where have been hit hard during the COVID-19 pandemic.